What is a Mommypotamus?

 With most of Katie’s stories I get bored and accidentally use the wrong voice for the wrong characters halfway through.
 But not with this one.
 I so obviously enjoy it each time we read this book that Daniel started calling me Mommypotamus.
 It stuck, because in a lot of ways the book is about me.

 I experienced loss early in my life, and as a result I became a very timid, cautious person.
 Being fearful took a huge toll on my health, as did my total ignorance of what healthy food really was (at the time I thought that meant Grape Nuts with half a cup of sugar poured over the top).
-By my early twenties my health was failing.
-I was rail-thin and could not gain weight, my abdomen hurt constantly, and I had severe-acid reflux and acne.
-I was told not to get pregnant because I was not capable of carrying a baby to term.
+By my early twenties my body was failing.
+I was rail-thin and could not gain weight, my abdomen hurt constantly, and I had severe-acid reflux and green, oozing acne.
+I began hearing phrases like “features of an unspecified autoimmune disorder” and was told not to get pregnant because I was not capable of carrying a baby to term.

 I was alive, but I wasn’t living.
 I was sick of being sick, or so I thought.
 After seeing doctors, quacks and I don’t-even-know-what-to-call-them, I came to a very strange conclusion: Being sick had a payoff for me.

-Being “sickly” got me attention.
-Being afraid to “get out there” and take chances didn’t.
-I wanted life to come to me without me having to take any risks.
+Being sickly got me attention.
+Being afraid to get out there and take chances didn’t.
+I wanted people, relationships and opportunities to come to me without me having to take any risks.
 But in choosing to be a “hanger-backer” I had slowly evolved into the girl in the plastic bubble.

-So at the perfect time I met a fabulous doctor (not an M.D., a PhD) who used a modified version of acupuncture to help me recover.
+At the perfect time I met a fabulous doctor (a PhD, not an M.D.) who used a modified version of acupuncture to help me recover.
 The timing was perfect, as I said, because I was ready to be well.
 It worked.
 For the first year I lived in daily amazement of the almost deafening silence of my body.
 Without pain coursing through me every minute of every day things looked so very different.
 I rushed headlong into life, sucking in every possible experience.

 I used to be alive without living.
 Now I have said “yes” to life: All the good stuff with pain and disappointment mixed in.
 All of it.
 Now, when people pay attention to me (and they sometimes do!), I want it to be because I have something loving, funny, or helpful to say.
 I want to live my life so loudly that people can’t help but take notice.
 Not in the “spotlight-hog” kind of way, just in the plain ole “everybody has something worth saying” way.